Mathematics (A Level)

 The new A Level specification develops mathematical understanding from the new Mathematics GCSE (9-1) course.
 Students are encouraged to think, act and communicate mathematically, providing them with the skills to analyse situations in mathematics and elsewhere.

 The mathematical knowledge students can gain will be broad and widely applicable, preparing them for a wide range of destinations.
 Content includes in-depth treatments of calculus and proof, alongside statistics and mechanics.
 It emphasises how mathematical ideas are interconnected and how mathematics can be applied to help make sense of data, to understand the physical world and to solve problems in a variety of contexts, including social sciences and business.

-To meet the demands of the modern working world students will need access to appropriate technology in school and at home.
+To meet the demands of the modern working world students will need access to appropriate technology at sixth form and at home.
 Students will need a calculator that has the statistics functions required for the new A Level and are expected to be able to use their own calculator for any function it can perform as appropriate.
 The Casio CG50 graphical calculator is the model that we recommend and the popular choice amongst students.
 There will be an opportunity to purchase this calculator through school in the first half term.

 How Will I Be Assessed?

 As part of the Year 11 to Year 12 transition the students will complete a transition test in September and then a cross-topic test approximately every half term.
 Students will also sit formal end-of-year Progression Tests in Year 12 and mock exams in Year 13.

 There is no coursework assessment and all external exams are sat at the end of Year 13.